outpaddling/freebsd-update-notify/README.md

 # freebsd-update-notify

-Script invoked by cron to issue popup notification on desktop when system updates are available
+Freebsd-update-notify is a script invoked by cron to check for available updates and issue popup notification on the desktop.
+The user can elect to install and reboot or ignore them for now.